ahdis/test.ahdis.ch/Validation_FHIR-Resources.md

 # Validation of FHIR resources as a service

 The validation of FHIR resources is offered as a microservice.
 The basis of this service are a hapi fhir spring boot server ([matchbox](https://github.com/ahdis/matchbox)) supporting the [$validate operation on Resources](https://www.hl7.org/fhir/resource-operation-validate.html) and the defined profiles of the [Swiss implementation guides](http://fhir.ch/).
-This manual describes which FHIR implementation guides are supported and how the serive can be used.
+This manual describes which FHIR implementation guides are supported and how the service can be used.

 ## Supported FHIR implementation guides
 This microservice supports validation against all profiles (StructureDefinitions) from the following FHIR implementation guides: